-- Bamba Kofi Tented Camp: This is an amazing tented camp situated approximately two kilometres from Merry Crab Cove Beach in Watamu, Kenya.
+- Bamba Kofi Tented Camp: This is an amazing tented camp situated approximately two kilometers from Merry Crab Cove Beach in Watamu, Kenya.
 It is a wonderful place for you to relax and enjoy yourself.
 This tented camp is a great location for couples and wonderful for honeymoons as well.
-The camp has an outdoor pool with a fully equiped shared kitchen and a garden where one can sit and relax.
-Some of the beaches that are near this camp include; Garoda Beach, Turtle Bay Beach, Short Beach, Merry Crab Cove Beach and Manfridays Mida Cove Beach.
-Some sites that you could visit while on your trip around include; Mida Creek, Watamu National Marine Park, Bio-Ken Snake Farm, Gedi Ruins and Arabuko Sokoke National Park.
+The camp has an outdoor pool with a fully equipped shared kitchen and a garden where one can sit and relax.
+Some of the beaches that are near this camp include; Garoda Beach, Turtle Bay Beach, Short Beach, Merry Crab Cove Beach, and Manfridays Mida Cove Beach.
+Some sites that you could visit while on your trip around include; Mida Creek, Watamu National Marine Park, Bio-Ken Snake Farm, Gedi Ruins, and Arabuko Sokoke National Park.

 - Camp Malta: This amazing camp is located just an hour away from Nairobi.
 Found in a composed and serene environment, this camp is perfect for campers looking for a quiet camping experience.

-- Talek Bush Camp, Masai Mara: This camp is located approximately five hundred metres from hippo pool point in Masai Mara.
-The service is luxurious; private bathroom, top notch breakfast and high end accommodation.
-It is famed by the natural beauty of the Talek River.
+- Talek Bush Camp, Masai Mara: This camp is located approximately five hundred meters from the hippo pool point in Masai Mara.
+The service is luxurious; private bathroom, top-notch breakfast, and high-end accommodation.
+It is famed for the natural beauty of the Talek River.

 - Campi ya Kanzi: This camp is known to be a legendary site for many experienced campers.
 It is located at the foot of Chyulu Hills within the Masai environment.
 Within this camp, expect to experience the real ‘camping in the wild experience’ topped by a Masai culture expedition.

 Camping in Kenya would be an unforgettable experience if you just tried it!
-Bring along your family, friends or work partners to build out your relationships in nature.
-While camping, just remember to ensure the safety of your equipment and you or your group.
+Bring along your family, friends, or work partners to build out your relationships in nature.
+While camping, just remembers to ensure the safety of your equipment and you or your group.

-Plan for that next safari in Kenya in a tented camp, or just a lodge which plays out the experience of a camp.
+Plan for that next safari in Kenya in a tented camp, or just a lodge that plays out the experience of a camp.
 Trust me, you will enjoy every bit of it.
-You could EMAIL Debrazza Tours and Safaris to plan for you a true natures camping experience or give us a call at any time.
+You could EMAIL Debrazza Tours and Safaris to plan for you a true nature’s camping experience or give us a call at any time.